ForestAdmin/agent-nodejs/docs/getting-started/migrating/README.md

 - The company focused on a reduced number of data sources (PostgreSQL, MySQL, Microsoft SQL, MongoDB).

 In the meantime, JavaScript’s ecosystem has substantially evolved, and although we could’ve introduced changes in our API at every turn, this would have greatly disturbed our customers’ daily operations.

-# When to migrate?

-Legacy agents are still supported, and we will continue to do so for a while.

-No end-of-life date has been set yet, but it will be announced on a minimal 18 months period guarantee.

-To give more visibility to our developers' community, about agent usability and support in the future, you will find, [in this page](https://docs.forestadmin.com/documentation/how-tos/releases-support), the important lifecycle dates per agent stack and versions.

-# What’s new?

 ## Agnostic to web frameworks and ORMs